A month into lockdown, football forced to play waiting game - France 24

 Yet his club are among those who have been worst hit by the suspension, given that they stand on the brink of winning the English title for the first time in 30 years.

-In England, football will not return until it is "safe and appropriate"to do so, authorities have said.
+In England, authorities have said football will not return until it is "safe and appropriate" to do so.

-However, UEFA, the governing body for the game in Europe, has remained optimistic about the prospect of finishing the season and is working on the possibility of playing in July and August if need be.
+However, UEFA has remained optimistic about the prospect of finishing the European seasons and is working on the possibility of playing in July and August if need be.

-Aleksander Ceferin, the UEFA president, has also said that there is "no way" Liverpool should be denied the Premier League title, and suggested that "in case the matches cannot be played, we will need to find a way".
+Aleksander Ceferin, the UEFA president, has also said there is "no way" runaway leaders Liverpool should be denied the Premier League title, and suggested that if the remaining matches cannot be played "we will need to find a way".

 Scrapping a season that was close to its conclusion would not make sense, but it remains to be seen if the campaign can resume.